Stivvo/wayPreview/README.md

 * ``wayPreviewClient`` command line tool to open files and set options
 * ``wayPreviewServer`` the window (always running)
-* ``wrapWayPclient.sh`` appends to wayPreviewClient default options and opens a file passed as argument
+* ``wrapWayPclient.sh`` appends to wayPreviewClient default options and opens a file passed as argument (does its job almost instantly)
-* ``wrapWayPserver.sh`` executes the server, focuses tiling windows and runs wrapWayPclient.sh to view the first image passed as parameter
+* ``wrapWayPserver.sh`` appends to wayPreviewServer default options and opens a file passed as argument, then focuses tiling windows

+My fork of fff works out of the box with wayPreview.
+However, most terminal file managers have a configuration file that can bind keys to shell commands.
+It's better to configure your file manager to use the shell wrappers to separe your file manager's config from wayPreview's config.

 The command used by ``wrapWayPserver.sh`` to focus tiling windows is sway wm specific, but is possible to adapt it to different window managers editing or